m600x/cosmo-installer/README.md

 ## Usage
 - Edit your settings in `cosmo.yml`
-- Launch the playbook with `ansible-playbook -i cosmo, cosmo.yml`
+- Use the script `./start.sh` to build and launch the playbook within docker

 ---